ITx-prash/SleekWeave-Theme/README.md

 3. Restart Visual Studio Code.
 4. Go to **Settings > Color Theme** and select your preferred **SleekWeave** variant.

+## Support

+If you enjoy using SleekWeave Theme:
+- ⭐ Star this repository on [GitHub](https://github.com/ITx-prash/SleekWeave-Theme)
+- ✍️ Leave a review on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=PrashantAdhikari.sleekweave-dark&ssr=false#review-details)
+- 🐛 Report bugs or suggest features via [GitHub Issues](https://github.com/ITx-prash/SleekWeave-Theme/issues)

+Your feedback and contributions are greatly appreciated!

 ## License

 This theme is open source and available under the [MIT License](LICENSE).